coastalwhite/intro-power-analysis/src/aes/capture.md

 > module have a look over [here](https://wiki.newae.com/Making_Scripts).
 > __Disclaimer:__ This is quite heavy.

-Now we can correctly set up our [ChipWhisperer] equipment, upload the source code of the algorithm we are using to the target, capture power traces of the target and save those power traces to a file on our system.
-Now we are ready to do some analysis on those power traces.
+We have now correctly set up our [ChipWhisperer] equipment, uploaded the source code of the encryption algorithm we are using to the target, captured power traces of the target and saved those power traces to a file on our system.
+Now, we are ready to do some analysis on those power traces.

 [Python]: https://en.wikipedia.org/wiki/Python_(programming_language)
 [C]: https://en.wikipedia.org/wiki/Python_(programming_language)